flumadi/PLP-Python-COVID-19-Global-Data-Tracker-Project-/README.md

 # PLP-Python-COVID-19-Global-Data-Tracker-Project
 ## 🌍 Overview
 This Python project analyzes global COVID-19 data to track cases, deaths, and vaccinations.
-Using simple code, it cleans the data, compares countries, and
+Using simple code, it cleans the data, compares countries, and creates easy-to-understand charts
-creates easy-to-understand charts showing trends over time.
-Perfect for beginners, it helps visualize the pandemic's impact through line graphs, vaccination
+showing trends over time.It helps visualize the pandemic's impact through line graphs,
-progress charts, and interactive maps - all with just a few lines of customizable code.
-The project teaches basic data analysis while providing meaningful
+vaccination progress charts, and interactive maps - all with just a few lines of customizable code.
-insights about COVID-19's spread worldwide.
+The project teaches basic data analysis while providing meaningful insights about COVID-19's spread worldwide.

 ## 🛠️ Prerequisites
 Before you begin, ensure you have these installed: